Fighting financial crime with advanced machine learning capabilities

 Through the delivery of this project, the bank was able to move from post-transaction monitoring to real-time transaction monitoring, which supported the bank's strategy to reduce customer experience friction and enable faster transaction authorisation without compromising risks of fraud and AML.

-This remarkable solution from both RCBC and GBG has been recognised by the Asian Banking and Finance: Wholesale Banking Awards 2022, as the companies won the AI & Machine Learning Initiative of the Year - Philippines and the Fraud Initiative of the Year - Philippines.
+This remarkable solution from both RCBC and GBG has been recognised by the Asian Banking and Finance: Retail Banking Awards 2022, as the companies won the AI & Machine Learning Initiative of the Year - Philippines and the Fraud Initiative of the Year - Philippines.

 The recognition highlights the close working relationship between all project parties and departments through a clear project organisation structure and escalation process.